NoName824/DFD35X/.github/Contributing.md

 ```

 ## Help
-If you require help with contributing to our project, please ask any questions within the (CHECK THIS)`#channel-name` channel within our discord server.
+If you require help with contributing to our project, please ask any questions within the `#development-help` channel within our discord server.

 ## Pull Requests